fbpx

 In one study, researchers compared a modified German volume training approach to a traditional hypertrophy plan (5).

 Half the participants did 10 sets of 10 reps, and the other half did 5 sets of 10 reps.
-After six weeks of training, the subjects that did less training experienced slightly more muscle and strength gains.
+After six weeks of training, the subjects who did less training experienced slightly more muscle and strength gains.

 Still, one study isn’t enough to claim that GVT is ineffective because it can work for more advanced individuals with good recoverability.
 Adequate sleep and a high-calorie diet are crucial for making GVT effective.